immich-app/immich/docs/docs/administration/system-settings.md

 ### Duplicate Detection

-Use CLIP embeddings to find likely duplicates, the maximum detection distance can be determined in order to improve / reduce the level of accuracy.
+Use CLIP embeddings to find likely duplicates.
+The maximum detection distance can be configured in order to improve / reduce the level of accuracy.

 - **Maximum detection distance -** Maximum distance between two images to consider them duplicates, ranging from 0.001-0.1.
 Higher values will detect more duplicates, but may result in false positives.